Skip to content

 To choose the right PEO for your restaurant, you should look for industry experience of the PEO, assess your business needs, check certifications, review technology and integration, understand pricing structure, and read contracts carefully.

 Choose a PEO that already has restaurant or hospitality industry experience.
-It is informed about wage-hour laws specific to the foodservice industry, OSHA (Occupational Safety and Health Administration) kitchen compliance, seasonal staffing, tip reporting, and shift scheduling.
+It should know wage-hour laws specific to foodservice, OSHA kitchen compliance, seasonal staffing, tip reporting, and shift scheduling.

-You should also assess your business needs when choosing a PEO, such as the rate of staff turnover, the complexity of payroll types, and compliance with tip and labor regulations.
-Then, decide which services are required (benefits, training, or HR support).
-This helps in choosing a PEO that fits your operational needs.
+Assess your business needs first - staff turnover rate, payroll complexity, and tip and labor compliance requirements.
+Determine which services you actually need (benefits, training, or HR support) before comparing providers.
+This helps you choose a PEO that fits your operational needs.

-When choosing a PEO, make sure it is either ESAC-accredited (Employer Services Assurance Corporation) or IRS-certified (CPEO).
-These certifications help businesses in legal compliance, ethical business operations, and financial stability.
+Make sure the PEO is either ESAC-accredited (Employer Services Assurance Corporation) or IRS-certified (CPEO).
+These certifications confirm legal compliance, ethical business operations, and financial stability.

-Choose a PEO that provides easy-to-use HR technology that can work with advanced tools, such as POS (Point of Sale) platforms or scheduling systems (HotSchedules), to simplify daily operations.
+Choose a PEO that provides easy-to-use HR technology compatible with tools you already use, such as POS platforms or scheduling systems like HotSchedules.

 What services does the PEO offer?